 I often purchase stocking stuffers and other items, e.g., Christmas PJ’s online and have them shipped to our destination.
 If we are staying at a resort, the concierge receives these packages and stores them until our arrival.
 Be sure to contact the concierge to confirm the delivery address and any other details before you shop and ship.

 We often decorate our vacation accommodation.
 Pack a string of Christmas lights in your suitcase or go big and order a tree and Christmas lights online.
 The Christmas lights in the hotel room create a festive feeling.
 You might be able to purchase decorations when you arrive at your destination, but this isn’t always possible.
 And who wants to battle the Christmas crowds when you can be poolside or on the slopes?

 Good to Know – Tips for Traveling with Kids Over Christmas

 - Some resorts offer a Christmas decoration service.
 Ask the concierge about ordering Christmas trees, fresh florals, and other festive decorations.

 - If you purchase decorations online and can’t bring them home, consider donating them to hotel staff.

 - I often supplement the usual (and expected) stocking stuffers, e.g., candy canes with items from local markets or shops.

 If you observe the holiday, are you often traveling with the kids over Christmas?
 Do you pack a few Christmas traditions too?

-You may also enjoy reading about how to deal with jet lag when you’re traveling with kids, and holiday air travel tips.
+You may also enjoy reading about how to deal with jet lag when you’re traveling with kids and these helpful holiday air travel tips.